MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 This section provides high-level recommendations to guide you through choosing the appropriate generative AI platform, orchestrator, search and retrieval mechanisms, data sources, application platform, and compute resources.

-### Generative AI applications components

-Most generative AI applications implement retrieval augmented generation (RAG).
-At a high-level, RAG applications need the following components:

 :::image type="content" source="./images/generative-ai-app.svg" alt-text="Diagram showing the basic components of a nongenerative AI application." lightbox="./images/generative-ai-app.svg" border="false":::
 *Figure 1.
 Basic components of a generative AI application with RAG.*

-1. Application user interface to receive the user query.
-1. An orchestrator like PromptFlow, Semantic Kernel, or LangChain to manage the dataflow.
-1. A search and retrieval mechanism the search and retrieval mechanism exposes data from several data sources in a way that is consumable by AI apps.
-1. A generative AI model endpoint to create a response based on the user query and grounding data.
+Most generative AI applications implement retrieval augmented generation (RAG).
+At a high-level, RAG applications need the following components: (1) An application receives the user query.
+(2) An orchestrator like PromptFlow, Semantic Kernel, or LangChain manages the dataflow.
+(3) A search and retrieval mechanism exposes data from several data sources in a way that is consumable by AI apps.
+(4) A generative AI model endpoint creates a response based on the user query and grounding data.
 For more information, see [Guide to designing and developing a RAG solution.](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide)

-### Recommendation for building generative AI applications

-Here are the high-level choices you need to make when building a generative AI application in Azure.
+Here are the high-level choices you need to make when building a generative AI application in Azure:

 - *Pick a generative AI Platform.* To deploy and consume a generative AI model endpoint, you need a generative AI platform.
 Based on your needs, you can use [Azure AI Studio](/azure/ai-studio/what-is-ai-studio) or Azure OpenAI. as the default and use Azure OpenAI if you just need to access OpenAI models.
 Azure AI Studio provides code-first development experience.
 You get access to a wide variety of generative AI models and built-in development tools such as prompt flow, fine-tuning, model evaluation, content safety filters, and tracing.
 Azure OpenAI gives you access to OpenAI models and is a good starting point if you just want to use those models.